SERagnarok391/transport-copy/content/_index.md

 ---
 title: Transport Copy
+subtitle: >-
-subtitle: I write technical material for the supply chain/logistics industry.
+  I write technical and marketing material for the transportation and logistics industry.
-button_text: I need technical material.
+button_text: I need written content for my business!
 ---